0xspade/Automated-Scanner/README.md

 * A Param Miner like tool
 >A parameter bruteforcer, maybe [parameth](https://github.com/mak-/parameth) will do.

-* SSH/FTP/TELNET/etc bruteforcer
->I dont suggest [brutespray](https://github.com/x90skysn3k/brutespray) for this project because it still depends on Medusa which is likely takes a lot of False Positive outputs.

 **ALL CREDIT GOES TO AMAZING CREATORS OF THIS WONDERFUL TOOLS :)**